- SAP reversed its position on the cloud with its 2017 position on partnering with Microsoft’s Azure.

 The compliant nature of the coverage of things like the SAP and Microsoft announcement demonstrates that when SAP and Microsoft have their marketing departments craft such announcements that they know that the media entities they pay to cover these types of things will report it almost word for word.

 Overall, the announcement most likely does not amount much.
-But it is a further reinforcement that SAP is no longer trying to fight the powerful trend of specialized IaaS and PaaS vendors.
+But it is further reinforcement that SAP is no longer trying to fight the powerful trend of specialized IaaS and PaaS vendors.